ajxs/yamaha_dx7_rom_disassembly/README.md

 ## Acknowledgements

-I would like to extend a sincere thank you to Jacques Mattheij for his contributions and insights, Ken Shirriff for his amazing research into the DX7's hardware, Rainer Buchty for providing invaluable advice on reverse-engineering, Acreil for generously lending his time to help me understand the synth's hardware, and Raph Levien, and the Dexed team for their amazing work emulating this inconic synthesiser.
+I would like to extend a sincere thank you to Jacques Mattheij for his contributions and insights, Ken Shirriff for his amazing research into the DX7's hardware, Rainer Buchty for providing invaluable advice on reverse-engineering, Acreil for generously lending his time to help me understand the synth's hardware, and Raph Levien, and the Dexed team for their amazing work emulating this iconic synthesiser.

 ## Outstanding Questions